PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Do you have any idea how many people have tried to raid my dungeon, laboratory, whatever, trying to steal my property."

 "I am not raiding you.
-I am a customer."
+I am a customer," he said with pride in the title.

 "Yes, here for trade.
 Vile trade it is, but I admit, it is more civilized than treachery, deception and thieves."